The $0 productivity upgrade most developers miss

 eval "$(starship init zsh)"Configure git to use delta:

-git config --global core.pager deltaThat’s it.
-The tools are now available.
-Your developers can use them immediately.
+git config --global core.pager deltaDone.
+Thirty minutes.
+The tools are available immediately.

-The bigger challenge is getting them to actually use the new tools instead of the old ones.
-This is habit change.
-Some developers will switch immediately.
+The harder part is getting developers to actually use the new tools instead of defaulting to the old ones.
+That’s habit change.
+Some will switch immediately.
 Others need to see the benefit first.

-This is not really about command-line tools.
-It’s about keeping your developers’ environment current.
+This isn’t really about command-line tools.
+It’s about whether your developers’ environment keeps up with the work they’re doing.

-The Unix tools from the 1970s were revolutionary for their time.
-But it’s 2024.
-We have better options now.
-Tools that are faster, easier to use, and work better with AI.
+The Unix tools from the 1970s were remarkable for their time.
+But we have better options now.
+Faster.
+Easier.
+Compatible with how AI actually works.

-This shows up in unexpected places.
-Your developer has a manual task that takes 10 minutes.
-With old tools, scripting it takes an hour and has edge cases.
-They just do it manually forever.
+Say a developer has a manual task that takes 10 minutes.
+With old tools, scripting it takes an hour and still has edge cases.
+So they just do it manually forever.
 With modern tools, scripting it takes 10 minutes and works reliably.
-They script it and save that time forever.
+They script it once and never touch it again.

-Multiply that across your development team.
-Multiply it by the number of tasks they handle.
-The difference is substantial.
+Multiply that across a team.
+Multiply it by the number of tasks.
+The difference is real.

-Most companies don’t know these tools exist.
-The ones that do often don’t bother because “the old tools work.”
-But when you’re building with AI, the structured output and reliable parsing make the difference between automation that works and automation that fails unpredictably.
+The tools are free.
+The install takes half an hour.
+And when you’re building with AI, the structured output and reliable parsing make the difference between automation that holds up and automation that fails unpredictably.

 About the Author